Udoka-AM/Solana-developer-resources/README.md/README.md

 ## You Wanna Contribute

-Found a great resource that's missing?
+Is there a great resource that's missing?
 Please contribute by:

 1. Forking this repository
 2. Adding your resource in the appropriate section